razzfox/dotfiles/readme.md

  - Create a './configure, make, make install' process to learn how that works.
 Replace install.sh.
  - Remove # from same line as functions
  - Add space after function ()
- - tmux send to inside tmux first
+ - tmux send control command to inside tmux first
  - Look into saving bash env with the following code: unset _monotone _python _tar _xz
 for i in $(declare -f | grep '^\<.*\> ()'); do